Brooklyn-Style/Magic_Roll/README.md

 ## Design:
 #### <ins>*Thumbs:*
 Each thumb has a magic key that's used to turn SFBs into inrolls and make certain patterns more comfortable.
-The outputs are 1:1 to keep it simple and ensure that you won't get banned from typing websites.
+The outputs are 1:1, meaning that they will only send one character when pressed to ensure that you don't get banned from typing websites.
+They're also context dependent so they've been broken down into two categories: simple and complex.

+wip

 In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO` `O★` → `OE`*